-6.54 Impacts on communities and individual dwellings, including visual impact, noise and shadow flicker.
+6.56 Impacts on communities and individual dwellings, including visual impact, noise and shadow flicker

 The impact of the proposed development on communities and individual dwellings requires to be assessed in relation to criteria 10 of the Assessment Checklist.
 Criteria 10 contains 3 considerations which are; residential visual amenity, noise and shadow flicker.
-It is considered that residential visual amenity has been assessed in paragraph 6.45 to 6.53 above.
+It is considered that residential visual amenity has been assessed in paragraph 6.55 above.

-- The impact on communities and individual dwellings in respect to shadow flicker and 6.55 noise require to be assessed.
+6.57 The impact on communities and individual dwellings in respect to shadow flicker and noise require to be assessed.
 A full noise assessment has been submitted as part of the EIA Report (Chapter 9).
 The assessment demonstrates that acceptable noise emission limits can be met.
 Environmental Services raise no issues with the assessment and recommend that an appropriate condition can be attached which require the noise limits to be validated, if consent is granted to ensure the required levels are met.
 In addition, Environmental Services recommend as part of this condition a requirement of a procedure in the event of there being a noise complaint from the proposed development that requires addressing.
-Shadow flicker is assessed at section 15 of the EIA Report.
-The shadow flicker analysis within this Chapter of the EIA report modelled potential shadow flicker based on 10 rotor diameters from each of the proposed turbines and within 130 degrees either side of north.
-The results of the flicker analysis showed there was potential for ten receptors to encounter shadow flicker.
-7 of these properties were assessed as likely to experience a worst case scenario of shadow flicker less than the 30 hours per year threshold that is considered significant.
-The remaining 3 properties were assessed as breaching the 30 hour a year threshold but it is noted that all 3 properties are connected and involved with the proposed wind farm and as such are not taken into account.
+Shadow flicker is addressed within Chapter 13 of the EIA Report.
+The shadow flicker analysis modelled potential shadow flicker based on 10 rotor diameters from each of the proposed turbines and within 130 degrees either side of north direction.
+This would result in a distance of 1.5km from each turbine as the potential shadow flicker area.
+As noted in 6.55 above, there are no residential properties within 2km of the turbines and therefore there would not be any within the potential shadow flicker range.
 Environmental Services have not raised any concerns in relation to the shadow flicker assessment.
-It is, therefore, considered that there are no receptors affected to a detrimental degree by potential shadow flicker from the proposals. - 6.56 Impact on Public Access.
-This consideration has been assessed in 6.31 above. - 6.57 Impacts on the historic environment.
-This consideration has been assessed in 6.17 to 6.18 and 6.26 to 6.29 above. - 6.58 Impacts on tourism and recreation.
+It is, therefore, considered that there are no receptors affected to a detrimental degree by potential shadow flicker from the proposals.

+6.58 Impact on Public Access

+This consideration has been assessed in 6.33 above.

+6.59 Impacts on the historic environment

+This consideration has been assessed in 6.19 to 6.20 and 6.29 to 6.31 above.

+6.60 Impacts on tourism and recreation

-The EIA Report assesses the likely effects of the proposals on tourism and recreation in Chapter 13.
-The assessment in the EIA Report concludes the proposed development would not generate any significant adverse effect on any of the tourist and recreational assets.
-The New Lanark World Heritage Site and Falls of Clyde Visitor Centre and Wildlife Reserve are national and regional attractions located over 10km from the application site.
+The EIA Report assesses the likely effects of the proposals on tourism and recreation in Chapter 12.
+The assessment in the EIA Report concludes the proposed development would not generate any significant adverse effect on any of the tourist and recreational assets given the relatively remote location of the proposals.
 It is considered that the overall effect of the proposals on these attractions would not be significant.
 There are a number of walking routes within the area, however, it is considered that due to the existing wind farms in the area that there is already a high expectancy for walkers or cyclists visiting the area to see a wind farm.
 Therefore, the proposals are not considered to be significant in this respect.
 Overall, the effects are considered not to be significant on tourism and recreation.

-6.59 Impact on road traffic and on trunk roads.
+6.61 Impact on road traffic and on trunk roads

-The EIA Report in Chapter 12 provides an analysis of the proposals with respect to the potential impact it may have on the road network.
-The proposed route for turbine delivery is to use the M74 motorway, exiting at junction 11, then exiting the Poniel interchange western roundabout on to the existing Dalquhandy private access road leading to the existing wind farm site.
+The EIA Report in Chapter 11 provides an analysis of the proposals with respect to the potential impact it may have on the road network.
+The proposed route for turbine delivery is to use the M74 motorway exiting at Junction 13 to travel to the site along the B7078.
+It is also noted that this is a replication of the abnormal load route for both Kennoxhead and Kennoxhead Extension.
 Roads and Transportation Services have no objections to the proposals subject to conditions as outlined within 4.1 above.
 These conditions form part of the recommended response to the Scottish Government.